 Clogging Workshop participants will collaboratively review and create new dances.
 Clogging Workshop performs multiple times per year at various community events.

 Halestone Modern Company

-Halestone’s Modern Company will focus on developing choreographic tools and critical thinking skills through dance studies.
-Students will learn composition, feedback techniques, advanced improvisation skills, and be part of producing and performing in various productions throughout the season.
-In 2020-2021 Modern Company will be directed by Susanna Young and assisted by Mauri Connors.
+Halestone’s Modern Company will focus on developing choreographic tools and critical thinking concepts through dance studies.
+Students will learn composition, feedback techniques, advanced improvisation practices, pedagogical methods, entrepreneurial skills, and be part of producing and performing in various productions throughout the season.
+In 2021-2022 Modern Company will be directed by Chris Yon.

-Halestone Modern Company is open to dedicated 7th – 12th grade dancers who have studied at Halestone for at least one year and others by permission/ invitation of the instructor.
+Halestone Modern Company is open to dedicated 9th – 12th grade dancers who have studied at Halestone for at least one year and others by permission/ invitation of the instructor.
 Dancers must be taking regular technique classes to support their learning in company.
-There is no audition to participate in Modern Company, however in 2020-2021 students must take 2 additional technique classes a week at Halestone, one of which must be either Int/Adv Seminar in Modern Dance OR Contemporary/Ballet Mix.
+There is no audition to participate in Modern Company, however in 2021-2022 students are expected to take the Thursday Advanced Seminar & Company classes, as well as 1 additional technique classes at Halestone,

 Modern Company members are expected to perform at various community and Halestone performances.